How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 They’ve kept some of their most innate characteristics intact while dealing with people who sometimes don’t understand them.

-With so many people discussing them using countless statistics and from being such an impactful part of our culture, they have certainly claimed a stake in our world.
+With so many people discussing them using countless statistics and being such an impactful part of our culture, they have certainly claimed a stake in our world.

 Jen Flatt Osborn